NVComputing/nvcomputingsite/resources/acsl/datastructures.md

 ### Deleting Nodes (Binary Search)

-In the case that a node needs to be deleted, there are three cases you must consider: the removed node has 0 children, 1 child, or 2 children.
+In the case that a node needs to be deleted, there are three cases you must consider: if the removed node has 0 children, 1 child, or 2 children.
 When there are no children, you can simply remove the node.
 When there is one child, move the child node and its children up to replace the parent node.
 When there are two children, move the left child and its children up to replace the parent node, and add on the right child and all of its children to the left child or its children, using the same comparison process as described above.
 Removing nodes generally involves some minor shifting because "less than or equal to" and "greater than" relationships between nodes still have to be considered for proper placement.

 |# of Children | Original  | Deletion  | Description  |
 | --- | --- | --- | --- |